Nowcasting using regression on signatures: Theory

-Given the recurrence relation mentioned above, we can see that this is the (unique) solution to the integral equation.
+Given the recurrence relation mentioned above, we can see that this is a solution to the integral equation.
 This shows that $\hat Y_t$ is a (linear) function of its initial value $\hat Y_0$ and the iterated integral processes $\mathbb{A}^n$ and $\Xi^n$.
-This expansion is very closely related to the Picard series approximation of the stochastic differential equation \eqref{eqn:opt_filter} defining $\hat Y$.
+This expansion is very closely related to the Picard series approximation of the stochastic differential equation defining $\hat Y$ (Equation \eqref{eqn:opt_filter}) .

-It remains to show that $\mathbb{A}$ and $\Xi$ can be expressed in terms of the (joint) signature of the time-augmented path $(t, X_t)$.
+It remains to show that $\mathbb{A}^n$ and $\Xi^n$ can be expressed in terms of the (joint) signature of the time-augmented path $(t, X_t)$.
 As $A$ is a continuous deterministic function of time, we know that (over any finite time horizon) it can be approximated arbitrarily well by a polynomial (by the Stone--Weierstrass theorem).
-As the signature of time is simply the sequence $\mathbb{S}(t)= (1, t, t^2/2, ..., t^n/n!,...)$, we see that $A$ can be written as a (matrix-valued) linear function of the signature of $t$.
+As the signature of time is simply the sequence $\mathbb{S}(t)= (1, t, t^2/2, \dots, t^n/n!,\dots)$, we see that $A$ can be written as a (matrix-valued) linear function of the signature of $t$.

-The process $\xi$ in (\ref{eqn:xi}) is slightly more delicate, as it depends on both time and the observations $X$.
+The process $\xi$ in Equation~(\ref{eqn:xi}) is slightly more delicate, as it depends on both time and the observations $X$.
 The first term $\int_0^t (f_s - R_s H_s^\top h_s) ds$ is deterministic, so again has a polynomial expansion in terms of the signature of $t$.
 Considering the second term $\int_0^t R_sH_s^\top dX_s$, we see that if $H$ is continuous\footnote{If $H$ is not continuous, then we need to use the fact that polynomials in time are dense in the $L^2([0,t])$ space, which is the appropriate space to consider given we have an outer integral with respect to the process $X$.
 In this case we will still have a polynomial approximation $p_n(s) \approx R_sH_s^\top$, such that the integral $\int_0^t p_n(s) dX_s \to \int_0^t R_s H_s^\top dX_s$ converges in a mean-square sense as $n\to \infty$.}, $R_sH_s^\top$ has an expansion in terms of the signature of time, so $\int_0^t R_sH_s^\top dX_s$ has an expansion in terms of the signature of $(t,X_t)$, with the special form where the only integral with respect to $X$ is the outermost one.

 As both $A$ and $\xi$ have expansions in terms of the signatures of $t$ and $(t,X)$ respectively, it follows that their iterated integrals $\mathbb{A}$ and $\Xi$ also have expansions of this type.
 For our purposes the explicit values of this expansion are not of particular interest (and do not have a simple algebraic form), but the definition of $\mathbb{A}^n$ immediately shows that if $A$ can be written as a polynomial in time, then so can $\mathbb{A}^n$ for each $n$.
 Similarly for $\Xi^n$, but now this will involve iterated integrals with a single $X$ integral included.